-Back in the UK I still felt very off – bloated, exhausted and generally unwell.
+Once I got back to the UK I still felt very off – bloated, exhausted and generally unwell.
 I visited my GP repeatedly with the same symptoms and was sent for a multitude of tests but nothing was conclusive.
 Although i didn’t want to hear that something was seriously wrong, I wanted answers – my symptoms were debilitating.
 My doctor suggested antidepressants.
 I felt increasingly desperate.
-I struggled on through a Theatre Studies and English Literature degree, where I suffered from daily bouts of shooting pains in my abdomen – my stomach was incredibly sore and swollen and nothing seemed to relieve it.
-Simultaneously I began to develop symptoms of depression, anxiety, and chronic fatigue.
+I struggled on through a theatre studies and english literature degree, where I suffered from daily bouts of shooting pains and cramping in my abdomen – my stomach was incredibly sore and swollen and nothing seemed to relieve it.
+Simultaneously I began to develop symptoms of depression and anxiety.

-I nearly dropped out of the course as the anxiety meant I could no longer bare to act on stage as I was convinced I would forget my lines.
-Luckily a kind tutor helped me change the performance modules to only theory based classes.
+I nearly dropped out of the course as the anxiety and brain fog meant I could no longer bare to act on stage as I was convinced I would forget my lines.
+Luckily a kind tutor helped me change the performance modules to theory based classes.
 I continued with the degree, sadly waving goodbye to my love of acting.
-I tried in vain to get myself better but was misinformed – I ate strange foods as I didn’t really know how to cook and didn’t have the energy, and I punished myself in gruelling spinning classes hoping that it would somehow snap me out of the mess I was in.
+I tried in vain to get myself better but was misinformed – I ate strange foods as I didn’t really know how to cook and didn’t have the energy.
+I battered myself with caffeine tablets and gruelling spinning classes hoping that it would somehow snap me out of the mess I was in.
 I wanted to enjoy university life and partied and drank copious amounts of alcohol with my friends; in the state i was in this was destructive.
 I was totally at a loss of what to do and my health continued to spiral downwards.

-Towards the end of my course, I saw a little sign on campus advertising a weekly meditation and breath class and thought I’d give it a go.
+In the last year of my course, I saw a little sign on campus advertising a weekly meditation and breath class and thought I’d give it a go.
 Not expecting much initially, it developed into the part of my week I looked forward to the most.
-I learned to accept myself, to love my body rather than see it as the enemy, and began to feel calmer than I had in years.
+Through the practices I learned to accept myself, to love my body rather than see it as the enemy, and began to feel calmer than I had in years.
 It provided a wonderful respite to the relentless drinking sessions that sadly characterise the university experience today and I started to see that the calmer my nervous system was, the less painful my stomach would be.

 The next discovery was a fantastic nutritional therapist.
 We worked together to understand the root causes of my symptoms through various tests.
 I made many changes to my diet, followed a supplement schedule that targeted the findings on my test results.
 It was quite a big undertaking but I felt hopeful; it was the first time anyone had seemed to have some idea of why i was feeling so awful.
 I gave it all my best shot and followed all of his recommendations diligently.
 It felt empowering to hear his explanations of what was going on in my body and why symptoms were occurring.
 After the first month or so I felt like the black cloud was finally starting to shift and after 6 years of suffering the stomach pain attacks were going from daily to less than twice a month.
 I invested in some cookery books and discovered the joy of preparing wholesome, nutritious dishes.
-The new found energy I had meant I also had much better stamina for exercise – so I incorporated relaxation yoga, gentle jogging, and swimming.
-I felt better and better – my weight came down effortlessly, my skin was glowing, I had bundles of energy, the stomach pain had vanished and I felt joyful but on an even keel; the transformation was astonishing.
+The new found energy I had meant I also had much more stamina for exercise – so I incorporated relaxation yoga, gentle jogging, and swimming.
+I felt better and better – my weight came down effortlessly, my skin was glowing, I had bundles of energy, the stomach pain vanished and I felt joyful but on an even keel; the transformation was astonishing.
 It felt incredibly empowering to feel my body healing, all through my own efforts and through natural means.

 Two years on I still felt abundant with health, the awful symptoms a distant memory.
-I decided to train as a Nutritional Therapist in order to help others who are struggling with poor health.
-I also trained in massage therapy whilst I was studying nutrition as an extra tool to help people combat stress and reconnect with their bodies.
+I decided to train as a nutritional therapist in order to help others who are struggling with poor health.
 I love the work that I do, and am deeply touched when I see my clients transform and discover a world of health they never thought was possible.
-Food is so much more than calories, it has the power to completely turn your life around..
+Food is so much more than just fuel, it has the power to completely turn your life around..